isomerpages/nlb-biblioasia/_jan-to-mar-2022/Cartography.md

 _The author thanks history student Jacqueline Yu for her research assistance._

+### **Mapping the World: Perspectives from Asian Cartography**

+Level 10 Gallery, National Library Building
+11 December 2021 – 8 May 2022

+Discover the maps mentioned in this essay and more at the National Library’s latest exhibition produced in partnership with the Embassy of France in Singapore, in association with the vOilah!
+France Singapore Festival 2021 and with the support of Temasek and Tikehau Capital.

+The exhibition features over 60 cartographic treasures from institutions in France, the United States, Japan and Singapore.

+The exhibition is open from 10 am to 9 pm daily, except on public holidays.
+Admission is free.

+As an accompaniment to the exhibition, a book with the same title has been published.
+It is written by curators Pierre Singavélou and Fabrice Argounès, with inputs from the National Library’s curatorial team.
+Mapping the World: Perspectives from Asian Cartography is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (Call nos.
+RSING 526.095 SIN and SING 526.095 SIN).

 <div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">I am grateful to Lim Guan Hock, former deputy director of the National Archives of Singapore, Bak Jia How and the late Professor Zheng Liang Shu for their assistance in writing this essay.</div>

 <div style="background-color: white;">